cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

     $$r = 1+\frac{1}{r} \implies r^2 = r + 1. $$

-!!! abstract "Definition"
+!!! info "Definition"
     Let $r_k = [a_0; a_1, \dots, a_{k-1}, a_k]$.
 The numbers $[a_0; a_1, \dots, a_{k-1}, t]$ for $1 \leq t \leq a_k$ are called **semiconvergents**.

     We will typically refer to (semi)convergents that are greater than $r$ as **upper** (semi)convergents and to those that are less than $r$ as **lower** (semi)convergents.

-!!! abstract "Definition"
+!!! info "Definition"
     Complementary to convergents, we define the **[complete quotients](https://en.wikipedia.org/wiki/Complete_quotient)** as $s_k = [a_k; a_{k+1}, a_{k+2}, \dots]$.
 Correspondingly, we will call an individual $s_k$ the $k$-th complete quotient of $r$.

 !!! note "Connection between complete quotients and continued fraction representation"